jakublaba/g/README.md

 Don't you hate it when you're interacting with multiple git accounts, forget about it and end up making commits with wrong name? \
-g is here to solve that issue, without cumbersome management of custom hosts in you `~/.ssh/config` and switching your credentials manually each time.
+g is here to solve that issue, without cumbersome management of custom hosts in your `~/.ssh/config` and switching your credentials manually each time.

 # Prerequisites

-- git 2.10 or newer
+- git 2.10+
+- openssl 3+
-- cargo 1.79 or newer
+- cargo 1.79+

 # Installation

 ```
 cargo install g-rs
 ```

-I've had some issues building on arm64 mac and win11, so currently only linux is supported.
+Windows is currently not supported.

 # Usage